Kate BystrovaKB

 3. Do the research

 And factor in everything.
-Speak with key stakeholders, employees, your customer base, people who might not be fans of the company at all.
+Speak with key stakeholders, employee advocates, your customer base, people who might not be fans of the company at all.
 Talk to everybody and start to get a picture of the things that would have to change in order for the business to achieve its goals.

 Then do more research to see what you can do to help make that change happen.